anikets95/bmtc-gtfs/README.md

 # bmtc-gtfs

 Unofficial GTFS dataset for BMTC routes, stops and timetables in Bengaluru.
 Raw data sourced from Namma BMTC app, parsed and saved as GTFS.
+This is a fork of Vonter's [repo](https://github.com/Vonter/bmtc-gtfs)

 ## Motivation